Lujain23/A3_Question1/README.md

 2. readme.txt

 # Setup Instructions:
-- In pgAdmin create a database with the name "COMP3005_A3_database"
+- In pgAdmin create a database with the name _COMP3005_A3_database_
-- In pgAdmin create a table with the name "students"
+- In pgAdmin create a table with the name _students_
 - Can populate the table with base information if needed.
 - In the code, ensure the password and user string have the correct password and user.